 In this sense, I don’t really care that HDR is still an absolute pain in the backside to get right.
 This is still a damn fine monitor that impresses right from the word go – even taking it out of the box feels good, like this is a proper, premium bit of kit you’ve just dropped a truck’s worth of money on.

 Indeed, now that I’ve had a chance to test the Predator X27 as well, the PG27UQ is almost definitely my favourite of the two, even if it is more expensive.
-This may change come Black Friday and Cyber Monday in just over a week’s time, as I know it’s definitely going to go on sale (Asus just haven’t told me by how much yet), but there’s still no getting past the fact that this is one heck of an expensive monitor.
+This may change come Black Friday in just over a week’s time, as I know it’s definitely going to go on sale (Asus just haven’t told me by how much yet), but there’s still no getting past the fact that this is one heck of an expensive monitor.
 If you’ve got the cash, by all means go for it, as there’s no denying this is still a tasty, tasty screen if, like me, you’ve been dying to play Final Fantasy XV in all its 4K triple stacked ham, battered barramundi and horntooth meat pie HDR glory ever since you found out it was coming to PC.
 Really, though, I’d like to see a lot more HDR games on PC before taking the plunge myself.